-2.4.1 Airport Influence Area
+Airport Influence Area 2.4.1

-The AIA for Santa Maria Airport is the area in which current and projected future airport-related noise, safety, airspace protection, or overflight factors/layers may significantly affect land use or necessitate restrictions on land use.
-The Santa Maria Airport AIA is presented in in Chapter 4 of this Compatibility Plan.
+The AIA for Santa Barbara Airport is the area in which current and projected future airport-related noise, safety, airspace protection, or overflight factors/layers may significantly affect land use or necessitate restrictions on land use.
+The Santa Barbara Airport AIA is presented in Chapter 4.